medialab/minet/docs/cli.md

   --csv                                 Whether to format the output as CSV.
 If --url is set, will output the cookie's morsels as CSV.
   --url URL                             If given, only returns full cookie header value for this url.
   -o OUTPUT, --output OUTPUT            Path to the output file.
 By default, the results will be printed to stdout.
-  --rcfile RCFILE                       Custom path to a minet configuration file.
   -h, --help                            show this help message and exit

 examples: